home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Known issues and limitations

 - Only supports firmware 1.8 and later
-- Shelly4Pro is not supported (device based on old CoAP v1 protocol)
+- Shelly 4Pro is not supported (device based on old CoAP v1 protocol)
 - Before set up, battery-powered devices must be woken up by pressing the button on the device.